dadav/hass-addon-addman/README.md

 use the git-pull add-on to store all the add-on configuration in a git repository!1!!

+### 🎨Configuration

+The addons are managed in a file called `addman.yaml` (by default).
+It contains the config of all the other configurations.
+Addman will also look for a file called `addman.yaml.secrets` which you can use to inject secrets.

+Checkout [the examples](./addman/examples/) to get an idea how to configure addman.

 [addon-badge]: https://my.home-assistant.io/badges/supervisor_addon.svg
 [addon]: https://my.home-assistant.io/redirect/supervisor_addon/?addon=1fa9e8ff_addman&repository_url=https%3A%2F%2Fgithub.com%2Fdadav%2Fhass-addon-addman
 [repo-badge]: https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg